Were You Injured at Work From an Accident?

 Contact Belmont Accident Lawyers to Schedule Your Free Consultation

-Anyone who is injured at work should not have to deal with the complexities of determining whether or not they qualify for benefits, nor should they have to face the recovery process alone.
+Anyone who is injured at work should not have to deal with the complexities of determining whether or not they qualify to receive workers comp benefits, nor should they have to face the recovery process alone.
 Our workers’ compensation attorneys possess over 20 years of experience and have been successful in recovering compensation for our clients.
-If you were injured while working, schedule a free initial consultation with our firm today.
+If you were injured while working, schedule a free initial consultation with our California workers’ compensation lawyer today.